Information And Information Architecture: The BIG Picture

 Trusted by 200,000+ folks.

 Information architecture is the process of categorizing and organizing information to create structure and meaning.
-To give this context, this article explores not only the basics of information architecture, but also the broader view of the information age, how we use information and how it impacts our world and our lives.
+To give this context, in this article Carrie Webster explores not only the basics of information architecture, but also the broader view of the information age, how we use information and how it impacts our world and our lives.
 Understanding the bigger picture enables us to get a much clearer perception of the value that good information architecture delivers to help our information-overloaded lives.

 We are living in a world exploding with information, but how do we find what is relevant to us at the time that we need it?
 I believe that good information architecture is key to helping us navigate through the mountains of data and information we have created for ourselves.